egonw/RaMID/README.md

 RaMID reads the CDF files presented in the working directory, and then
 - separates the time courses for selected m/z peaks corresponding to specific mass isotopomers;
 - corrects baseline for each selected mz;
-- choses the time points where the distribution of peaks is less contaminated by other compounds and thus is the most representative of the real analyzed distribution of mass isotopomers;
+- chooses the time points where the distribution of peaks is less contaminated by other compounds and thus is the most representative of the real analyzed distribution of mass isotopomers;
-- evaluates this distribution, and saves it in files readable by MIDcor, a program, which performs the next step of analysis, i.e. correction of the RaMID spectra for natural isotope occurrence, which is necessary to perform a fluxomic analysis.
+- evaluates this distribution, and saves it in files readable by MIDcor, a program, which performs the next step of the analysis, i.e. correction of the RaMID spectra for natural isotope occurrence, which is necessary to carry out a fluxomic analysis.

 ## Screenshots